luc-blaeser/auction/README.md

-# Motoko Auction Platform
+# Internet Computer Auction Platform

-Application case for the Motoko workshop at KTH summer school (https://cysep.conf.kth.se/).
+Application case for the IC blockchain programming workshop at KTH summer school (https://cysep.conf.kth.se/).

 A simple auction platform that allows to:
 * Open and view auctions